 As explained, learning plays a vital role in a child's life.
-By learning, he/she actualizes his/her psychic life (potential) and, thus, moves closer to adulthood.
+By learning, he/she actualizes his/her psychic life (potentialities) and, thus, moves closer to adulthood.
 Therefore, to accompany him/her toward adequately actualizing his/her psychic life, the adult (teacher) must know how he/she learns.

-A toddler's learning is accomplished according to different modes which are intimately linked with various ways of experiencing; it is through the modes of learning that the child can attribute affective, cognitive, and normative meaning to his/her experiences.
-Although all children learn (and attribute meaning) in these three ways, the level at which they learn differs in the pre-primary, primary, and high school stages.
+A toddler's learning is accomplished according to different modes, which are intimately linked with various ways of experiencing; it is through the modes of learning that the child can attribute affective, cognitive, and normative meaning to his/her experience contents.
+Although all children learn (and attribute meaning) in these three ways, the level on which they learn differs in the preprimary, primary, and high school stages.
 Accordingly, a toddler's learning is primarily affective.
 Because his/her orientation to the world is mainly affective, intuitive, and exploratory, he/she requires a climate of emotional stability to learn adequately.

-When the toddler first begins to learn, his/her initial introduction to and awareness of the subject matter is through sensing.
+When the toddler first begins to learn something, his/her initial introduction to and awareness of the subject matter is through sensing.
 This is largely affective and, therefore, extremely relevant in his/her life.
-This first awareness of the subject matter can emotionally stabilize or labilize him/her since it may arouse feelings of curiosity, wonder, and interest or anxiety, stress, and insecurity.
-This resulting stability or lability determines whether he/she is willing to venture more deeply into the subject matter, and whether he/she will eventually experience it as meaningful.
+This first awareness of the subject matter can stabilize or labilize him/her emotionally, since it may arouse feelings of curiosity, wonder, and interest or anxiety, stress, and insecurity.
+This resulting stability or lability determines whether he/she is willing to venture more deeply into the subject matter, and whether he/she eventually experiences it as meaningful.

-If affectively stable and willing to do so, the toddler will attend to what he/she is sensing.
-Research shows that the attention span of toddlers is somewhat limited, but nonetheless they can pay attention.
+If affectively stable and willing to do so, the toddler attends to what he/she is sensing.
+Research shows that the attention span of toddlers is somewhat limited, but, nonetheless, they can pay attention.
 This implies that they may select and demarcate a given portion of the subject matter to perceive it.
-These first two modes of learning (sensing and attending) are known as sustaining modes because they are predominantly affective and support the cognitive modes throughout the course of learning.
+The first two modes of learning (sensing and attending) are known as sustaining modes because they are predominantly affective and support the cognitive modes throughout the course of learning.

-The first cognitive mode of learning is perception, accomplished in diverse ways by globally identifying, analyzing, synthesizing, and ordering.
+The first cognitive mode of learning is perceiving, accomplished in diverse ways by globally identifying, analyzing, synthesizing, and ordering.
 A toddler's perceiving is largely global, but he/she also is already highly analytical in his/her perceiving.
 Perceiving is the main way in which he/she explores and comes to know his/her world.

-When, in his/her perceptual exploration of reality, he/she encounters a problem, he/she proceeds to think about it to solve it.
+When, in his/her perceptually exploring reality, he/she encounters a problem, he/she proceeds to thinking about it to solve it.
 Thinking includes such actions as planning, analyzing, comparing, and ordering.
 Because the toddler's thinking is mainly concrete, and because he/she is often unable to find a solution on his/her own, he/she directs an almost unceasing spate of questions to the adult.

-Imagining and fantasizing are very important modes of learning in the life of the child and are actualized mainly in play.
-They provide a way in which he/she can explore his/her own potentialities and those of his/her world.
+Imagining and fantasizing are very important modes of learning in the life of the child and are mainly actualized in playing.
+They provide a way for he/she to explore his/her own potentialities and the possibilities of his/her world.

-Through remembering, subject matter, to which the child has attributed meaning in the past, again is made accessible to him/her, particularly with a view to future learning.
+By remembering, subject matter to which the child attributed meaning in the past, again is made accessible to him/her, particularly with a view to future learning.

-The teacher should note this exposition of learning carefully so that he/she can adequately accompany the young child on his/her way to adulthood.
+The teacher should note this exposition of learning carefully so he/she can adequately accompany the young child on his/her way to adulthood.